sasjs/server.sasjs.io/docs/storedprograms.md

 ### Input Files

-Any files attached to a request will be saved in the [session folder](/sessions) and the following variables will be dynamically added to the Python program:
+Any files attached to a request will be saved in the [session folder](/sessions).
+The session folder (with the input files) will also be the current folder, eg `os.chdir("/path/to/session/folder")`.

+When input files exist, the following variables will also be dynamically added to the Python program:

 * `_WEBIN_FILE_COUNT` - contains an integer, from 0 to the number of files to being provided.
 This variable is always created.
 * `_WEBIN_FILENAME1` - the value that was specified in the FILENAME attribute by the frontend
 * `_WEBIN_NAME1` - the value that was specified in the NAME attribute by the frontend

-To illustrate with an example - we are uploading two files, f1.txt and f2.txt.
+To illustrate with an example - we are uploading two files to a Python Stored Program, namely f1.txt and f2.xls.
 The following Python code will be generated, and inserted at the beginning of the executed program:

 ```python
 _WEBIN_FILENAME1 = 'f1.txt'